Mango-CorpGitHub/TransportManagementTool/README.md

 The main functionality in this mode will once again be to display conflicts, identifying which objects need to be reviewed.
 It will be the programmer's task to decide which changes will be taken to the production environment, and the tool will provide all the information needed to make that decision.
 Visually, the programmer can indicate what has been reviewed and what has not through the 'Reviewed' column.
 Once the decision has been made on which changes will be uploaded to production, the 'Release' button can be used to release all the transport requests entered on the selection screen.

-## Configuration
-Configure the following variables in transaction STVARV:
-- **YTRM_REQUEST_TARGET_QUALITY**: System Identifier and Client for the Quality system in format "SYS.CLI".
-- **YTRM_RFC_PRODUCTIVE**: Trusted RFC against the Productive system with current user logon.
-- **YTRM_RFC_QUALITY**: Trusted RFC against the Quality system with current user logon.

 ## Best Practices
 For the proper functioning of the tool and to ensure that the provided information is accurate, it is necessary to follow a couple of best practices.